shiny-spoon/protect/README.md

 1. Go to Settings for the Organization
 1. Go to Webhooks
 1. Add a Webhook
-    a.
-For payload URL, paste your Azure Function URL
+    1. For payload URL, paste your Azure Function URL
-    a.
-For content type, select `application/json`
+    1. For content type, select `application/json`
-    a.
-For secret, paste the Azure Function Keys default secret from the previous step
+    1. For secret, paste the Azure Function Keys default secret from the previous step
-    a.
-Select "Let me select individual events"; ensure that only the box for "Repositories" is selected
+    1. Select "Let me select individual events"; ensure that only the box for "Repositories" is selected
-    a.
-Ensure the box for "Active" is selected, to enable this webhook
+    1. Ensure the box for "Active" is selected, to enable this webhook
-    a.
-Click Add Webhook button
+    1. Click Add Webhook button

 1. In your GitHub profile settings, go to Developer Settings
 1. Create a personal access token